jedi-force/snap-manual/C1-Blocks,Sprites.md

 ---
-title: Chapter 1 Blocks, Scripts, and Sprites
+title: Chapter 1 - Blocks, Scripts, and Sprites
+layout: home
+photo: img\C1-0.png
 ---
 This chapter describes the Snap! features inherited from Scratch; experienced Scratch users can skip to Section B.